 Data lineage is a complex concept.
 What is such special about it?

-During the past few years, I have noticed a quick growth of interest in data lineage.
-Data lineage concept has become a hot topic in the data management community.
+During the past few years, I have noticed a rapid growth of interest in data lineage.
+The data lineage concept has become a hot topic in the data management community.
 Being deeply involved in the practical implementation of data lineage for the past two years, I would like to share my knowledge and experience with you.

 Why has data lineage become a hot topic?

 First of all, ask yourself: who in your (or any other) company might be interested in data lineage and why?
-Years ago, only IT knew what it was, but now business stakeholders, especially those from finance and risk, have become the biggest data lineage enthusiasts.
+Years ago, only IT knew what it was, but now business stakeholders, especially those from finance and risk, have become the most significant data lineage enthusiasts.

-Why this sudden interest in data lineage concept?
+Why this sudden interest in the data lineage concept?
 There can be several reasons: